andorsk/starbucks-mugs/README.md

 - [ ] Must be bought at a Starbucks. i.e no ordering online.
 - [ ] Must have visited the location and outside of the airport of the location. i.e layovers don't count.
-- [ ] You MAY ask a friend, not a stranger, to pick it up for you, as long as they follow the previous two criteria.
+- [ ] You MAY ask a friend, not a stranger, to pick it up for you, as long as both of you follow the previous two criteria.
 They must bring it to you personally.

 ## Environment Variables